FremahA/ALLERGIE/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Create a .env file from the .env.example file provided and fill in the necessary details before you begin.

 # USAGE

 ```